maykar/plex_assistant/README.md

 I've tried to take into account different ways that these things can be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.

-***Music and Photos aren't built in yet, only shows and movies at the moment.***
+***Music isn't built in yet, only shows and movies at the moment.***

 #### Cast Device
 If no cast device is specified the default_cast device set in config is used.
 A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.
+Example: `"play friends ON THE downstairs tv"`

 ## Translation
 You can contribute to the translation/localization of this component by using the [translation guide](translation.md).